inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

 Graduate course of theory and pragmatics in addictive behavior counseling that documents the personal, social and cultural impact of addiction.
-The course is designed for those with a specific interest in the nature and treatment of addictive behavior and students preparing for careers in the helping professions.
-The course presents an integrated overview of modern research and intervention approaches.
-A variety of viewpoints, theories and treatment approaches will be introduced.
+Designed for those with a specific interest in the nature and treatment of addictive behavior and students preparing for careers in the helping professions.
+Presents an integrated overview of modern research and intervention approaches.
+A variety of viewpoints, theories, and treatment approaches are introduced.

 PSYC 588.
 CRISIS INTERVENTION.
 4 Credits.